henishik/coding-challenge-answer/README.md

 $ cd ./coding-challenge-answer/server
 $ docker-compose build --no-cache
 $ docker-compose up
-$ (open http://localhost:9980/reports) // If you need to see a raw json response
 ```

 3. Install dependencies and run ui app on a local node dev server